 Applied's semiconductor customer base historically has been, and is becoming even more, highly concentrated as a result of economic and industry conditions.
-In the first six months of fiscal 2015, three semiconductor manufacturers accounted for approximately 56 percent of Silicon Systems Group net sales and two customers accounted for 33 percent of Applied's consolidated net sales.
-Applied's display customer base is also highly concentrated, while concentration within Applied's solar customer base varies depending on the product line but is increasing due to challenging industry conditions.
+In the first three months of fiscal 2016, four semiconductor manufacturers accounted for approximately 54 percent of the Silicon Systems segment's net sales and three customers accounted for 34 percent of Applied's consolidated net sales.
+Applied's display customer base is also highly concentrated.
 Applied's customer base is also geographically-concentrated.
 See Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations," for tabular presentations of net sales by geographic region.

 In addition, certain customers have experienced significant ownership or management changes, consolidated with other manufacturers, outsourced manufacturing activities, or engaged in collaboration or cooperation arrangements with other manufacturers.
 Customers have entered into strategic alliances or industry consortia that have increased the influence of key industry participants in technology decisions made by their partners.
 Also, certain customers are making an increasingly greater percentage of their respective industry's capital equipment investments.
 Further, claims or litigation involving key industry participants have resulted and may continue to result in changes in their sourcing strategies and other outcomes.
 In this environment, contracts or orders from a relatively limited number of manufacturers have accounted for, and are expected to continue to account for, a substantial portion of Applied's business.
 The mix and type of customers, and sales to any single customer, may vary significantly from quarter to quarter and from year to year.
 As Applied's products are configured to customer specifications, changing, rescheduling or canceling orders may result in significant, non-recoverable costs.
-If customers do not place orders, or they substantially reduce, delay or cancel orders, Applied may not be able to replace the business, which could have a material adverse effect on the Company's results of operations.
+If customers do not place orders, or they substantially reduce, delay or cancel orders, Applied may not be able to replace the business.
+The concentration of our customer base may increase our risks related to the financial condition of our customers, and the failure of a single customer to perform its obligations could have a material adverse effect on the Company's results of operations.
 Major customers may also seek, and on occasion receive, pricing, payment, intellectual property-related, or other commercial terms that are less favorable to Applied.